Running out of extra space for food storage? Make more room in your home with these storage tips for preppers!

 9. Storage Above the Refrigerator

 Ditto the above.
-Mine is too high to get to on a daily basis and too deep to be practical.
+Mine is too high to get to daily and too deep to be practical.

 At the very least, the back of the area above the refrigerator can be used to emergency food storage.